My Gear

 I cannot say enough about Cole Haan shoes and boots!
 When researching what to wear to be fashionable but comfortable for a ton of walking on Paris’ cobblestone streets, everyone recommended Cole Haan ballet flats.
 That was in 2011, and I have to say that I wear those shoes on all of my urban trips, and they’re insanely comfortable and still going strong.
 Those were the Cole Haan Air Tali Mary Jane Ballet Flats with Nike Air technology.
 Sadly discontinued.
 They were my gateway drug to a few more pairs of Cole Haan ballet flats and three pairs of suede boots with four-inch wedge heels that, because of the Nike Air technology, are insanely comfortable despite the height.
 When I’m traveling in winter, they are what I wear exclusively to sprint through airports because they are that comfortable, fashionable, and warm.
 I own them in black, brown, and grey because they are that awesome.

 So, when it came time to look for shoes for Vietnam, I knew I had to look to Cole Haan.
 The pairs I had were more appropriate for Europe than Vietnam.
 Cole Haan no longer uses Nike Air technology (I cry daily over this fact), but the replacement Zero Grand technology is nearly as comfortable.
 I found the Zero Grand Mary Jane Sneaker (in black neoprene/mesh).
 They’re comfortable, easy to clean, perfect for my Vietnam itinerary, and reasonably cute (which is much less important to me in Vietnam than when I’m in Europe).
-They’re what I’ll be wearing on the flight over, too.
+They were also perfect for the flight over.

 Learning the language: Pimsleur Comprehensive Vietnamese

 I can’t tell you how much I endorse the Pimsleur Method.
-I’ve used it for crash courses in French, Spanish, Catalan, and Italian, and it’s worked beautifully.
-During my week in France the first time I visited, I was able to converse adequately (but very simply, mind you) in French 75% of the time.
+I’ve used it for crash courses in French, Spanish, Catalan, Italian, Czech, Arabic, and more, and it’s worked beautifully.
+The first time I visited France, I was able to converse adequately (but very simply, mind you) in French 75% of the time for the week I was there.
 And this after only using Pimsleur’s most very basic, cheapest French course for less than a month before my trip.
 It’s amazing how the method throws you into the language and forces you to learn it.
 And there’s no books!
 It’s 100 percent audio.
 Books can’t teach you pronunciation, so you learn to imitate the natural ebb and flow of words, which means you have less of an accent and are more easily understood.
 The method is quick fire, so you’re forced to start thinking rapidly in the language you’re learning.
 And the retention is really good, too.
-When I returned to France last year, I only needed the most basic of refreshers, even after four years away from the language.
+When I’ve since returned to France, I only needed the most basic of refreshers, even after several years away from the language between each visit.

-So, anyway, after I had such a great experience with learning French with the Pimsleur Method in 2011, I kept my eye out for a good deal on the Pimsleur Vietnamese courses, which I managed to snatch up in August of 2013.
-You know, for that trip I was going to take to Vietnam some day?
-Well, now it’s here, and I really do need to buckle down with that language course!
-Vietnamese is so daunting, though!
+Vietnamese is a daunting language.
 There are completely different words for things whether you’re talking to a male younger than you, a female younger than you, a male your age, a female your age, a male older than you, a female older than you, an elder male, or an elder female.
 And getting them wrong is not an option if you don’t want to be insulting.
 Not to mention that it’s a tonal language, so a simple two-letter, one-syllable word can have anywhere from six to eight completely different meanings depending just on your specific tone when you say it!

-Miscellaneous stuff: Small things I’ve either found useful on past trips or have read will be awesome as a backpacker or in Vietnam/Southeast Asia.
+Miscellaneous stuff: Small things that are useful backpacker or in Vietnam/Southeast Asia

 DoohicKey